datacarpentry/semester-biology/exercises/Loops-multiple-files-R.md

 Each file in the zip represents a single archaea species.
 Use a `for` loop and your function to calculate the GC content of each file and print them out individually.
-You might find the `list.files()` function useful for working with multiple files in a `for` loop.
+You might find the `list.files()` function and the `full.names = TRUE` argument useful for working with multiple files in a `for` loop.
 The function should work on a single file at a time and the `for` loop should repeatedly call the function and store the results in a data frame with a row for each file and columns for both the file name and GC content.

-*Optional*: For a little extra challenge change your answer so that instead of printing out the file names it prints out the species name that is encoded in the file name, but without the `.fasta` at the end.
+*Optional*: For a little extra challenge change your answer so that instead of printing out the file names it prints out the species name that is encoded in the file name without the `".data/archaea-dna/"` path at the beginning and the `".fasta"` extension at the end.